 Items with a book icon next to them are on your Kindle, and a search term with a shopping cart next to it will search the Kindle store for you.
 You can also select the “search everywhere” option to see results from your library, the Kindle store, Goodreads, and other places.

 Another organizational tool that you can use is the Reading Lists feature.
 While this won’t help you find a book that you bought years ago, it’s a cool feature that will remind you of the books you want to read next.
 Because of the link between Amazon and Goodreads, you can see both your Goodreads “want to read” list and your Amazon wish list directly from your Kindle.
 There’s a good chance that your reading list is already out of control, but that’s another story.

 Just hit the menu button (three dots in the top-right corner) and tap My Reading Lists.
 You’ll see both your Goodreads and Amazon lists, and you can tap See More to get the full list.
 This will bring you to the book’s store page, where you can buy and download it immediately.

 Organizing your Kindle isn’t always easy, but it’s a worthwhile endeavor, especially if you have hundreds or even thousands of books on your device.
 With sorting, filtering, and Collections, you can turn an overwhelming list into a well-curated and easily searchable one.

 Interested in doing more with your Kindle?
-Check out our guide on getting news updates on your Kindle using Calibre.
+Learn how to send websites to Kindle for reading later and how to get news updates on your Kindle using Calibre.

 Image Credit: Nadezhda Adramian via Shutterstock.com